bszek213/deepCFB/README.md

 to predict next week's feature data.
 I used multiple models to achieve this.
 Data are from Sports-reference.com (https://www.sports-reference.com/cfb/) and cfbd (https://collegefootballdata.com/).
 The .pkl files I could not update to GitHub due to size issues.

+THE BIG PROBLEM:
+-this is trained on every college football teams.
+The models have bias from the bad teams, thus every top 25 team it assums that they are just going to win every game, as their feature values are substantially higher than the bad teams.
+Therefore, when a bad team wins with "low" feature scores, and a top 25 team wins with "high" feature scores, the model assumes then that if the good team for a week plays bad, they will still win.

 ## Usage

 ```bash